openkruise/kruise/docs/proposals/20210628-workloadspread.md

 This can help to achieve high availability as well as efficient resource utilization.

 1. WorkloadSpread's subset maxReplicas can be a percentage string, which defines the percentage spread in multiple topology, but PodTopologySpread doesn't support this feature.
-2. WorkloadSpread has an order attribution, and the order of subset influence creation and deletion order
-3. For PodTopologySpread, there's no guarantee that the constraints remain satisfied when Pods are removed.
+2. For PodTopologySpread, there's no guarantee that the constraints remain satisfied when Pods are removed.
    For example, scaling down a Deployment may result in imbalanced Pods distribution.
    For WorkloadSpread, controller will guarantee the workload replicas meeting up maxReplicas by deletion-cost feature.